How Emmesmail Handles Unwanted Email

 As far as I know, directorfile filtering is unique to our system.
 The directorfile's primary purpose is to decide, based upon sender, apparent recipient, and subject, to which email account should delivery be attempted.
 During delivery, the email is subjected to the rest of our filters (using account-specific parameters) and may in fact end up being delivered to an account's spam mailbox.
 Another important aspect of directorfile filtering is that the directorfile can decide not to subject the email to subsequent filtering, but, again based upon sender, apparent recipient, and subject, to divert the email directly to an account mailbox.
 This is particularly useful in handling vitally important 2-factor authentication emails, which except for the subject, often have similar format to unwanted emails sent by the same sender.

 Our whitelist-filter is similar to whitelist-filters used by other email filtering programs.
 Mail from senders on the whitelist are sent to the designated recipient regardless of the assessment of the Bayesian filter.
+The spam-whitelist category, unwanted email from someone on our whitelist, is generally ignored, since it represents an error by the user putting that sender on the whitelist, rather than an error of any of the filters.

 Efficiency Calculation

 For historical reasons, the efficiency of Baysian filters in processing email, has differed from the calculation of efficiency in other fields in that it only considered false negatives (spam not caught by the filter) as errors.
-To be consistent with the more globally accepted definition, the efficiency calculation should also take into account false-positives (non-spam email designated by the spam filter as "spam"), and this is what we have done.
+To be consistent with the more globally accepted definition, the efficiency calculation also should take into account false-positives (non-spam email designated by the spam filter as "spam"), and this is what we have done.

 The eficiency of any filter is defined as